 A basic calculation of f2 would simply average the squared allele-frequency differences:

 But allele frequencies are estimated from finite samples.
-If a population has only one or a few observed alleles at a SNP, the observed allele frequency can differ from the true population frequency just because of sampling noise.
+If a population has only one or a few observed alleles at a SNP, the observed allele frequency can be different from the true population frequency because of sampling noise.
 Without correction, this sampling noise inflates f2.

 AdmixPy uses an allele-count-aware finite-sample correction:

-Here, cAc_A and cBc_B are the observed allele counts for populations AA and BB, not the number of individuals.
+Here, and are the observed allele counts for populations and .
+With the bias correction default, SNP values with or are excluded.

 A diploid individual contributes two alleles per SNP: